Skip to main content

 If you have not received a letter in the post but believe you may have had your data stolen, review the OCCU Notice to Consumers on the California Attorney General’s website.

-OCCU is offering a complimentary one-year membership of Experian IdentityWorksSM Credit 3B which can help to monitor your credit for signs of fraud.
+OCCU is offering a complimentary one-year membership of Experian IdentityWorksSM Credit 3B which can help monitor your credit for signs of fraud.
 For extra protection, you may consider placing a fraud alert on your credit reports to notify creditors to verify your identity before opening new accounts.
 It is also a good idea to get free credit reports from AnnualCreditReport.com.

 The National Credit Union Administration (NCUA), the agency that insures deposits at federally insured credit unions, warned in August 2023 that it was seeing an increase in cyberattacks against credit unions and other third-party vendors supplying financial services products.